 Designed by the same team behind Aman Tokyo, Kerry Hill Architects, the architecture of the resort is based on a contemporary interpretation of Japanese Minka buildings, which incorporate traditional low-slung tiled roofs and dark-stained Japanese cedar exterior walls, reflective of the simple nature-influenced design of ryokans, Japan’s traditional bathing retreats.
 The resort’s winding driveway, leading to the welcome pavilion, curves up a small hill lined with maple and cherry trees, setting the scene for the rest of the property, rich in greenery and Japanese foliage.

 The warm interior spaces offer elegant simplicity and have been carefully crafted in light shades of Japanese timber.
 Each stand-alone suite encompasses floor to ceiling windows with woven textile and timber sliding shutters, stretching from one end of the suite to the other, allowing for unobstructed views of the national park surrounding the resort.
-Custom-made furniture ensures a harmony between architecture and design, and incorporates white oak coffee tables, sofas and armchairs with neutral fabric tones.
+Custom-made furniture ensures harmony between architecture and design and incorporates white oak coffee tables, sofas, and armchairs with neutral fabric tones.

-Sunken terraces constructed with basalt stone, located between the restaurant and bar, are the ideal spot for an aperitif and feature glass covered fireplaces, whilst a 33 metre freshwater infinity pool close by provides panoramic views over Ago Bay, dotted with pearl rafts floating on the calm sea.
+Sunken terraces constructed with basalt stone, located between the restaurant and bar, are ideal for an aperitif and feature glass-covered fireplaces, whilst a 33-meter freshwater infinity pool close by provides panoramic views over Ago Bay, dotted with pearl rafts floating on the calm sea.

-At Amanemu, the holistic approach of the Aman Spa aims to promote wellbeing through the integration of treatments, relaxation, movement and nutrition.
-Heavily influenced by the abundance of natural hot springs and therapeutic powers of water, the 2000 square metre spa encompasses a large central onsen for communal bathing, plus two private spa pavilions each with their own indoor and outdoor onsen, perfect for easing muscles after a day of trekking the historic pilgrimage routes that the region is renowned for.
-There is also a state-of-the art fitness centre, Watsu suites and an expansive glass-walled yoga studio with an outdoor deck overlooking a peaceful garden with a Tabunoki tree at its centre.
+At Amanemu, the holistic approach of the Aman Spa aims to promote wellbeing through the integration of treatments, relaxation, movement, and nutrition.
+Heavily influenced by the abundance of natural hot springs and therapeutic powers of water, the 2000 square meter spa encompasses a large central onsen for communal bathing, plus two private spa pavilions, each with their own indoor and outdoor onsen, perfect for easing muscles after a day of trekking the historic pilgrimage routes that the region is renowned for.
+There is also a state-of-the-art fitness center, Watsu suites, and an expansive glass-walled yoga studio with an outdoor deck overlooking a peaceful garden with a Tabunoki tree at its center.

-Four additional treatment suites allow those who want to come away with a deeper sense of renewal and relaxation to experience therapies which combine mineral-rich onsen water, recognised for its healing properties, with the traditional herb-based practice of kampo, established on the principal that the body and mind are inseparable.
+Four additional treatment suites allow those who want to come away with a deeper sense of renewal and relaxation to experience therapies that combine mineral-rich onsen water, recognized for its healing properties, with the traditional herb-based practice of Kampo, established on the principle that the body and mind are inseparable.

-The restaurant, with its vaulted and coffered ceiling, gives a sense of space and draws on the authentic Japanese ‘izakaya’ style of informal sharing.
-The varied micro climate of Mie Prefecture, once hailed as the breadbasket of the ancient Imperial Court, provides Amanemu with an abundance of fresh local produce including delicate fruits, an array of vegetables, and spiny lobster and abalone from nearby waters.
-Matsusaka, one of the most acclaimed variety of Wagyu beef in Japan originates from the region and is renowned for its high fat-to-meat ratio with characteristic marbling pattern, is also served.
-Based on the Japanese concept of ‘omakase’ where the chef selects dishes for his guests, a team of 12 chefs are responsible for creating the menu which changes daily based on the fresh produce available.
-In addition to the international wine list, a selection of sake, shochu and the finest vintage Japanese whiskey play an important role in complementing Amanemu’s culinary experience.
+With its vaulted and coffered ceiling, the restaurant gives a sense of space and draws on the authentic Japanese ‘izakaya’ style of informal sharing.
+The varied microclimate of Mie Prefecture once hailed as the breadbasket of the ancient Imperial Court provides Amanemu with an abundance of fresh local produce, including delicate fruits, an array of vegetables, and spiny lobster and abalone from nearby waters.
+Matsusaka, one of the most acclaimed variety of Wagyu beef in Japan, originates from the region and is renowned for its high fat-to-meat ratio with characteristic marbling pattern, is also served.
+Based on the Japanese concept of ‘omakase’, where the chef selects dishes for his guests, a team of 12 chefs is responsible for creating the menu, which changes daily based on the fresh produce available.
+In addition to the international wine list, a selection of sake, shochu, and the finest vintage Japanese whiskey play an important role in complementing Amanemu’s culinary experience.

 Japan’s most sacred Shinto Shrine, Ise Grand Shrine, also known simply as Jing?, is located just one hour from Amanemu.
-Covering approximately 5,500 hectares, Jing? is a collection of 125 Shinto shrines which include the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku, an inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge which stretches across the Isuzu River.
+Covering approximately 5,500 hectares, Jing? is a collection of 125 Shinto shrines, including the two main shrines of Geku, an outdoor sanctuary shrouded in greenery, and Naiku, an inner shrine surrounded by Japanese cypress trees and located adjacent to the Uzi Bridge, which stretches across the Isuzu River.
 Amanemu can arrange private guided tours of these shrines, providing guests the opportunity to experience Okagura, a traditional Japanese dance offering prayers to deities.

-The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, were recently named UNESCO World Heritage routes.
-They were hiked by Kyoto’s ancient emperors who travelled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.
+The Kumano Kodo, a series of five ancient pilgrimage routes which converge at the heart of the remote Kii Mountains in the southernmost region of Honshu, was recently named UNESCO World Heritage routes.
+They were hiked by Kyoto’s ancient emperors who traveled the same paths to purify themselves and pray to deities known as kami, said to be dwelling in the rocks and trees.

-Amanemu has developed hiking routes which will lead guests through parts of the Kumano Kodo with an abundance of streams, rivers and waterfall-laced mountains, past cedar and cypress forests to sacred shrines such as Kumano Sanzan, Yohshino and Omine and Koyasan.
-Together these sites, the connecting pilgrimage routes, and surrounding forests form a cultural landscape that reflect the fusion of Shintoism with the ancient tradition of nature worship in Japan.
+Amanemu has developed hiking routes that will lead guests through parts of the Kumano Kodo with an abundance of streams, rivers, and waterfall-laced mountains, past cedar and cypress forests to sacred shrines such as Kumano Sanzan, Yohshino, and Omine, and Koyasan.
+Together these sites, the connecting pilgrimage routes, and surrounding forests form a cultural landscape that reflects the fusion of Shintoism with the ancient tradition of nature worship in Japan.

 Guests will have access to Nemu Golf Club, an 18-hole championship golf course overlooking Ago Bay.
 Located just a few minutes away from Amanemu and having recently been redesigned, the course represents a series of challenging holes with views of the bay in a serene setting.

-Those who choose to continue their journey through Japan with Aman and travelling to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
-A culinary tradition which can be traced back to the late Kamakura period when cooked rice was first developed, guests will have the opportunity to personalise their Bento box and can choose from a range of miniature traditional Japanese bites including rice, fish or meat with pickled vegetables.
+Those who choose to continue their journey through Japan with Aman and travel to Aman Tokyo will be presented with a Bento box for their journey, created by the Executive Chef of Amanemu.
+A culinary tradition that can be traced back to the late Kamakura period when cooked rice was first developed, guests will have the opportunity to personalize their Bento box and can choose from a range of miniature traditional Japanese bites, including rice, fish or meat with pickled vegetables.

-Amanemu lies approximately 300km southwest of Tokyo and is easily accessed via Japan’s high speed rail network.
-Nagoya is a scenic two-hour train journey or 25-minute helicopter ride from the resort.
+Amanemu lies approximately 300km southwest of Tokyo and is easily accessed via Japan’s high-speed rail network.
+Nagoya is a scenic two-hour train journey or a 25-minute helicopter ride from the resort.